Moonwalkerr/ChatMee/README.md

-## Folks Chat ! is a Full Stack Web Application based on functionalities similar to WhatsApp.
-Build Using React and Firebase
+## Folks Chat ! is a Full Stack Web Application Built Using React and Firebase based on functionalities similar to WhatsApp Web Group Chats.

 ## Available Scripts